sr99622/libonvif/README.md

 ---

-Sends continuous move commands to the camera, note that a profile must be selected first, i.e. get profile.
-Values for pan_value, tilt_value and zoom_value are floating point numbers between -1.0 and 1.0
+Sends move commands to the camera.
+Values for pan_value, tilt_value and zoom_value are floating point numbers between -1.0 and 1.0.
+Values for x_position and y_position are floating point numbers between 0.0 and 1.0.

- - move pan pan_value tilt_value (all required)
+ - move pan pan_value tilt_value (all required and must be between -1 and 1)
- - move zoom zoom_value (required)
+ - move zoom zoom_value (required and must be between -1 and 1)
  - move stop (Stops both pan/tilt and zoom)
+ - move position x_position y_position (all required and must be between 0 and 1)

 ---